edimusxero/phub_ripper/README.md

 **-l / --list_name**

 Optional custom list name.
 Defaults to list.txt

+**-x / --premium**

+Allows you to pass login credentials to scrape premium pages.  <username:password> format

 You can set a list name at the list_name variable.
 All scraped urls are dumped into this file which can then be used with youtube-dl